CFloy66-v12o/UPenn-cyber-proj-1/README.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-- ssh azureuser[or chosen name]@jump-box-ip-address
+- 'ssh azureuser[or chosen name]@jump-box-ip-address'
-- sudo docker pull [name of container] to download container
+- 'sudo docker pull [name of container]' {to download container}
-- sudo docker run -ti [name of container] bash
+- 'sudo docker run -ti [name of container] bash'
-- sudo docker start   [name of container] to start the container
+- 'sudo docker start [name of container]' {to start the container}
-- sudo docker attach  [to connect to the Ansible container]
+- 'sudo docker attach [name of container]'  {to connect to the Ansible container}
 - Navigate to the /etc/ansible directory
-- nano hosts to configure the IP addresses within the "webserver" and "elk" groups
+- 'nano hosts' {to configure the IP addresses within the "webserver" and "elk" groups}
-- nano ansible.cfg to specify the remote user.
+- 'nano ansible.cfg' {to specify the remote user}
-- ansible-playbook [name of playbook]
+- 'ansible-playbook [name of playbook]'